-Consumers access our payment network through two primary channels: physical distribution represented by our kiosks and terminals, and virtual distribution represented by our online product that we operate under the Visa Qiwi Wallet (in Russia), Qiwi Wallet (in Kazakhstan) and Qiwi Wallet Europa (in Latvia) brands.
+Consumers access our payment network through two primary channels: physical distribution represented by our kiosks and terminals, and virtual distribution represented by our online product that we operate under the Visa Qiwi Wallet (in Russia) and Qiwi Wallet (in Kazakhstan).
 These two channels are highly synergetic, creating a self-reinforcing network that we believe has been key for the continuing success of our business.

-In 2013, 2014 and 2015, we had processed RUB 561 billion, RUB 645 billion and RUB 873 billion in payments, respectively.
+In 2014, 2015 and 2016, we had processed RUB 645 billion, RUB 860 billion 1 and RUB 847 billion in payments, respectively.